CBQ: Cross-Block Quantization for Large Language Models: Method

 Removing outliers in weights has minimal impact on performance, whereas outliers in activations, particularly in specific channels, can greatly affect performance if directly removed.
-Consequently, our approach involves truncating weight outliers and dynamically scaling outliers in activations based on the detected outliers in both weights and activations.
-This is different from existing outlier pre-processing methods~\cite{Xiao_Lin_Seznec_Demouth_Han_2022,wei2023outlier} that focus solely on activations.
-Figure~\ref{smooth} provides visual evidence of weight outliers being truncated within the outlier group.
-Additionally, the figure demonstrates the presence of outliers in specific channels.
-Scaling these specific channels results in a significant concentration of the overall distribution.
+Consequently, our approach involves truncating weight outliers and scaling outliers in activations based on the detected outliers in both weights and activations.
+Figure~\ref{smooth} in Appendix~\ref{cfp_theoretical} provides visual evidence of weight outliers being truncated within the outlier group.

-The scaling factor $s_i$ for activation channel $x_i$ is determined by the maximum absolute value in the truncated outlier set $\Bar{O^*}$:
+The scaling factor $s_i$ for the activation tensor in $i^{th}$ channel (represented as $X_i$) is determined by the maximum absolute value of the truncated outlier set $O^*$:

-This scale factor is then applied to update weights and activations following prior work~\cite{wei2023outlier} to counteract destabilizing fluctuations from remaining outliers.
+This scaling factor is then applied to update weights and activations following prior work~(\cite{wei2023outlier}) to counteract destabilizing fluctuations from remaining outliers.